People & Places

 The railway line takes you to Waterloo Station - where the narrator’s brother twice attempts to get a train to Woking (on the Saturday and Sunday).

-All the places mentioned are real locations, familiar to the author who lived on Maybury Hill.
 The early action all takes place in Surrey, a very prosperous county (then and now) that includes suburbs of London (like Richmond and Twickenham).

 The narrator also lives on Maybury Hill When the fighting starts, he takes his wife to Leatherhead (about eleven miles away).